henwh0/openweathermap/README.md

 create an account then retrieve your API key.

-Input your api key in the api key field
+Input your api key in the "api key" line

 lastly execute the script